-Browse also our bike-friendly map for options in Alsace and Lorraine.
+Browse also our bike-friendly accommodation directory for options in Alsace and Lorraine.

 Restaurants abound.
 The most typical snack is quiche Lorraine, an open savoury tart filled with egg, cream and bacon; while Alsatian dishes like tarte flambée a kind of white thin-based pizza topped with cheese and bacon; and Choucroute garnie, a mix of different pork cuts cooked with sauerkraut pickled cabbage are widely available.
 In July and August the area is famous for Mirabelle plums which are used in fruit tarts or distilled into a strong liqueur.

 Books and maps